GaRep-tech/GaRep-tech/README.md

 <h3 align="center"> Im a Database Administrator who loves to learn</h3>

-- 🌱 I’m currently learning the best practices for Web Design
+- 🌱 I’m currently learning the best practices for Web Design.
+I have also started a deep dive into ThreeJs and 3D web development.

 - 💞️ I’m looking to collaborate on UX/UI projects or Web design projects